 Levenshtein Distance

 Often referred to as edit distance, this metric measures the number of single-character edits—insertions, deletions, or substitutions—needed to transform one word or phrase into another.
 It is indispensable for tasks requiring high accuracy in text reproduction or correction, such as spell-checking and OCR correction.
-The Levenshtein Distance provides a clear numerical measure of the effort required to convert generated text to a target reference.
-This makes it a straightforward tool for assessing text similarity in scenarios where exact matches and granular corrections are essential.

-Embedding-based Similarity
+Embedding-Based Similarity

-Semantic similarity metrics gauge the depth of language understanding by LLMs, leveraging embeddings from various models to capture semantic relationships within the text.
-Utilizing embeddings from models such as GPT, ELMo, or BERT, these metrics reflect nuanced linguistic features that traditional models might miss, such as a word’s contextual meanings.
-By comparing embeddings from generated and reference texts, this approach assesses how effectively a model comprehends and reproduces the intended meanings.
+Utilizing embeddings from models such as GPT, ELMo, or BERT, these metrics reflect nuanced linguistic features that traditional models might miss, such as a word’s context understanding.
+By comparing embeddings from generated and reference summaries, this approach assesses how effectively a model comprehends and reproduces the intended meanings.

-Examples of Embedding-based Similarity metrics include:
+Examples of Embedding-Based Similarity metrics include:

 • The BERTScore evaluates text quality by comparing deep contextual embeddings from the model’s output with those from a reference text.
 It excels in environments where context influences word interpretation, making it ideal for assessing responses in conversational AI where contextual subtleties are paramount.